All Episodes

 There is a team that's opposing this president and attempting to make him a one-termer this November at the ballot box.

-And it's uh it it's it's great to have this uh this response.
+And it's great to have this response.

-I was told yesterday afternoon that uh that today, in the first circuit, the Obama Justice Department is arguing that the Defense of Marriage Act is unconstitutional, and therefore the Supreme Court, or that court, rather, the first court, first circuit, should uh should have the courage to tune out politics and strike it down.
+In fact, do you know, ladies, today, I was told yesterday afternoon that today, in the First Circuit, the Obama Justice Department is arguing that the Defense of Marriage Act is unconstitutional and therefore the Supreme Court, or that court, rather, the First Court, First Circuit, should have the courage to tune out politics and strike it down.

 Now, the day after Obama goes out and says it's unprecedented, the Supreme Court's never overturned a law.